Jimmy Butler NBA Playoffs Player Props: Heat vs. Celtics

-Jimmy Butler and the rest of the Miami Heat face the Boston Celtics in the NBA Playoffs on Wednesday, at 8:30 PM ET.
+The Miami Heat, Jimmy Butler included, hit the court versus the Boston Celtics at 8:30 PM ET on Friday in the 2023 NBA Playoffs.

-Below we will dive into Butler's stats and trends, helping you make good predictions on prop bets.
+Below we will dive into Butler's stats and trends, helping you make good selections on prop bets.

 Jimmy Butler Prop Bets vs. the Celtics